ChaeyeonYeager/blink/README.md

-# Arduino Blink with 3 Tasks using TaskScheduler + p5.js Web Serial Control
+# Arduino Blink with p5.js Web Serial Control

 ## Arduino
 - Task1: Turn the LED on periodically.
 The period is controlled by serial input.